charangajjala/AWS_Notes/AWS_Developer_Associate/RDS_Aurora_ECache/RDS_Aurora.md

   - Synchronization is established between the two databases

+## **RDS Important Takeaways**
+- It is not possible to create a standby instance in a **different region** when using Multi-AZ in AWS RDS.
+- When Multi-AZ is enabled, a **standby instance** is created in a different Availability Zone (AZ) within the same region as the primary instance
+- To provide additional disaster recovery capabilities in case of a **regional outage**, you can create a **read replica** in a different region.
+- However, the read replica does not provide **automatic failover** capabilities like Multi-AZ.
+- In the event of a regional outage, you would need to manually **promote the read replica** to become the new primary instance.
+-  **Multi-AZ** is not available for read replicas in AWS RDS.
+Multi-AZ is a high availability feature that is **only available for the primary instance** in a database cluster, and it provides automatic **failover within only the same region.**
 ## RDS Hands on
 - Create RDS with desired DB engine and configurations
 - You can select all the features above in the console.